adsurkasur/capacitor-save-as/README.md

 **Note:**

 - The API and usage are identical to Android.
-Just call `SaveAsPlugin.showSaveAsPicker(...)`.
+Just call `SaveAs.showSaveAsPicker(...)`.
 - Returns `{ uri: string }` on success, or rejects if cancelled or failed.